raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

 Now the draw code is defined we need to insert the newly defined blocks into the `when flag clicked` script.
+To create a smooth animation add a `hide` block to the **3rd Country** sprite before it draws the column.
+To position your column header in the right place add a `show` block to make the **3rd Counry** sprite visible at the end.

+--- task ---

+hide and show

+--- /task ---

 --- task ---